3tw/tom-portfolio-v2/README.md

 # TomPortfolio_Vue
+## WIP
-Re-making vanilla JS project in Vue.js
+Re-making vanilla JS project in Vue.js with a new UI